 During the first weekend of Trials of the Nine, the MIDA Multi-Tool exotic Scout Rifle was used by at least one player in ninety-eight percent of all matches, and accounted for thirty-five percent of all kills note For context, the next most common gun, Uriel's Gift, was used in fifty-eight percent of matches, and accounted for eight percent of all kills..
 This is due to the MIDA Multi-Tool being a top-tier Scout Rifle, and the Eternity map used for the first week of Trials had a lot of long sight lines that favored Scout Rifles; not to mention that the MIDA was given as a quest reward rather than subject to random drops, so a lot of people had one.

 The Explosive Payload weapon perk for many experienced players, until its bonus damage nerf in August 2018.
 It makes the weapon's projectile create a small area-of-effect detonation on impact that also avoids a large chunk of damage falloff penalty, making weapons with this perk such as the Better Devils and Sunshot hand-cannons or the Nameless Midnight scout rifle much sought after in the community.
+Following their range adjustments in Shadowkeep, Explosive Payload resurged in PvP on hand cannons due to its aforementioned ability to mitigate damage falloff.

 High-Caliber Rounds was the other must-have weapon perk, being one of the big reasons the MIDA Multi-Tool was so prevalent in the Crucible alongside Uriel's Gift.
 It causes enemies to stagger, or in the case of players, suffer from more flinch/knockback upon being shot, throwing off their aim.
 (Both points also apply to Explosive Payload above.)